bschneier/angular-starter-kit/README.md

 # Angular 4 Web Application Starter Kit

-This is a starter kit for building web applications in Angular 4.
+This is a starter kit for building web applications in Angular 4 using typescript.
 The following features are configured:

 - Security vulnerability checking with Node Security Platform
 - Linting using tslint for typescript and stylelint for css